-- The Local Authority must be satisfied that an emergency exists or is imminent.
-Also, the heads of the local emergency response organization (EEC) need to determine that, in their best judgement, emergency conditions warrant the need for extraordinary powers in order to deal with the emergency. - 2) Declarations can be made in two ways: - by bylaw or resolution if made by the CCRD Board or Heiltsuk Council, - by order, if made by the Chair of the CCRD or Heiltsuk Chief Councillor

-- 3) Before issuing a Declaration by order, the District Chair or Heiltsuk Chief Councillor must use their best efforts to obtain the consent of the other members of the Board or Council for the Declaration. - 4) As soon as practical after issuing a Declaration order, the District Chair or Chief Councillor must convene a meeting of the Board and/or Council to assist in directing response to the emergency. - 5) The Declaration of State of Local Emergency form must - identify the nature of the emergency - identify the area where it exists or is imminent.
-Ensure the area identified is large enough to allow for expansion of the emergency event to minimize need for additional emergency declarations. - Date of declaration - Signature of CCRD Chair or Heiltsuk Chief Councillor - 6) Provision of a map of the affected area is recommended but not mandatory - 7) Immediately after making a Declaration of State of Local Emergency, the CCRD or Heiltsuk Nation must forward a signed copy of the Declaration to the Minister.
+- 1) The Local Authority must be satisfied that an emergency exists or is imminent.
+Also, the heads of the local emergency response organization (EEC) need to determine that, in their best judgement, emergency conditions warrant the need for extraordinary powers in order to deal with the emergency. - 2) Declarations can be made in two ways: - by bylaw or resolution if made by the CCRD Board, - by order, if made by the Chair of the CCRD - Before issuing a Declaration by order, the District Chair must use their best efforts to obtain the consent of the other members of the Board for the Declaration. - 4) As soon as practical after issuing a Declaration order, the District Chair must convene a meeting of the Board to assist in directing response to the emergency. - 5) The Declaration of State of Local Emergency form must - identify the nature of the emergency - identify the area where it exists or is imminent.
+Ensure the area identified is large enough to allow for expansion of the emergency event to minimize need for additional emergency declarations. - Date of declaration - Signature of CCRD Chair - 6) Provision of a map of the affected area is recommended but not mandatory - 7) Immediately after making a Declaration of State of Local Emergency, the CCRD must forward a signed copy of the Declaration to the Minister.
 This can be done by sending it to EMBC North East Regional Office or an activated PREOC.
-Other information to include with notice to Minister: - Document that indicates the local delegation of powers (sample provided in Appendix A Forms) - 8) Publish the contents of the Declaration by a means of communication that the CCRD and Heiltsuk Nation considers most likely to make the Declaration known to the population of the affected area.
+Other information to include with notice to Minister:

+- Document that indicates the local delegation of powers (sample provided in Appendix A Forms) - 8) Publish the contents of the Declaration by a means of communication that the CCRD considers most likely to make the Declaration known to the population of the affected area.
 Inclusion of a map is recommended.
-See Annex C - Communication Plan. - 9) A State of Local Emergency automatically exists for seven (7) days unless cancelled earlier.
+See Annex C Communication Plan. - 9) A State of Local Emergency automatically exists for seven (7) days unless cancelled earlier.
 An extension of a State of Local Emergency beyond seven days must have the approval of the Minister of Public Health and Safety.
-Steps 2, 3, and 5 above must be followed for each 7day extension.
+Steps 2, 3, and 5 above must be followed for each 7-day extension.